EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \subsection{The Discrete Wavelet Transform (DWT)}

-wavelets analysis methods have been widely used in the bio-signal processing.
-These methods characterize the temporal characteristics of a signal with the aid of its spectral elements in the frequency domain.
-In this way, necessary elements of the signal can be extracted to recognize or model the physiological system.
-Wavelet transforms are categorised into discrete wavelet transform (DWT) and continuous wavelet transform (CWT).
-DWT The x[n] signal is calculated by passing a series of filters.
-The samples pass through two low-pass and high-pass filters that have a impulse response of g and h, respectively, with a low sampling rate of two.
-The down-sampled outputs of first high-pass and low-pass filters provide the detail, D1 and the approximation, A1, respectively and this process continues as shown in the fig. 1.
+Wavelets analysis approaches that provide a representation of a particular signal on a temporal scale have been widely used in bio-signal processing\cite{20}.
+These methods characterize the temporal properties of a signal with the aid of its spectral elements in the frequency domain.
+As a result, the main components of a signal can be extracted in order to recognize and model the physiological system.
+Discrete Wavelet Transform (DWT) and Continuous Wavelet Transform (CWT) are the two categories of wavelet transforms.\cite{21}.
+A signal x[n] is passed through a series of low-pass and high-pass filters that have an impulse response of g and h, respectively, with a low sampling rate of two.
+The discrete decomposition can be expressed mathematically as Eqs.
+(3) and (4), where A[n] and D[n] are the wavelet's approximate and detailed coefficients, respectively, and this process continues as illustrated in Fig. 1.

-It is important to choose the right wavelet and the number of decomposition levels in signal analysis using DWT.
-The number of decomposition levels is selected based on the dominant frequency components of the signal. here we using Daubechies-4 mother wavelet, because of its smoothing property which makes it more suitable to detect changes of EEG signals. \cite{Akay1995} \cite{Subasi2007}.
+It is critical to choose the right wavelet and the decomposition levels number when analysing signals with DWT.
+The number of decomposition levels is determined by the signal's dominant frequency components.
+Because of its smoothing property, the Daubechies-4 mother wavelet is better suited to detecting changes in EEG signals. \cite{22}.